 What is a credit freeze?

 A credit freeze (also known as a credit report freeze or security freeze) allows you to restrict lenders and credit card companies from accessing your credit information.
 This helps stop identity theft because it prevents anyone from applying for loans or credit cards until you lift the freeze.

-For example, let’s say an identity thief submits a credit card application using your social security number.
-The credit card company will most likely try to access your credit history to gauge how likely you are to make your monthly payments.
+For example, let’s say an identity thief submits a credit card application using your Social Security number.
+The credit card issuer will most likely try to access your credit history to gauge how likely you are to make your monthly payments.

 If you have a credit freeze in place, they won’t be able to access that information.
 They will deny the identity thief’s application.

 When you have a security freeze in place, there are still a couple of situations in which someone may access your credit report.
 Your existing creditors or their debt collectors can still access the information.
 Government and child support agencies who have received authorization from a court order, subpoena, or search warrant can as well.

 However, since these companies and agencies aren’t associated with opening new lines of credit under your name, you don’t have to worry about identity theft in these situations.

 A credit lock is similar to a credit freeze.
 Credit locks allow you to restrict access to your credit file from most lenders.
 However, it allows you to unlock your credit report at any time.
 You can do it immediately on your computer or mobile device.

 So, what’s the difference?
 The main difference is that it’s easier to unlock a credit lock than it is to unfreeze a credit freeze.
 This is because a credit freeze requires the use of a password-protected account or PIN.